 - Money Market Funds Acceptable funds shall be institutional moneymarket funds having over \$500 million in net assets and be rated AAA by Standard and Poor's, Moody's and/or Fitch rating services. - 8.
 Reverse Repurchase Agreement A reverse repurchase Agreement orshort-term borrowing (180 days or less), using securities in the Agency's portfolio as collateral, is acceptable.
 However, the firm with whom the borrowing is executed must meet the same requirements as stated previously for repurchase agreements.
 Also, the borrowed funds may be used to purchase other securities as an investment arbitrage.
 In this case, the new investment maturity date must match (+/- one week) the maturity date of the reverse repo, and those instruments must be delivered into the Agency's safekeeping account and held there until maturity.
-The Board shall be notified of all such transactions though the Treasurer's monthly report. - E. Collateralization. - Collateralization of 102% will be required for demand deposits, repurchase agreements, and certificates of deposit over FDIC insured limits. - 2.
-The Agency limits the type of collateral required to Direct Obligations of the kept to a minimum for operational efficiency and safety.
+The Board shall be notified of all such transactions though the Treasurer's monthly report. - E. Collateralization. - Collateralization of 102% will be required for demand deposits, repurchase agreements, and certificates of deposit over FDIC insured limits. - The Agency limits the type of collateral required to Direct Obligations of the United States Government, United States Government Agencies, or United State Government Instrumentalities. - F. Banking Services.
+To ensure the best service and cost effectiveness these services will be negotiated periodically.
+The number of demand deposit non-interest bearing accounts will be kept to a minimum for operational efficiency and safety.
 Any two of the following may open bank accounts, subject to the approval of the Board of Commissioners through a confirming motion at a meeting of the Board of Commissioners: